-MRI of the Central Nervous System

-Administer gadobutrol injection as an intravenous injection, manually or by power injector, at a flow rate of approximately 2 mL/second.

-Follow gadobutrol injection with a normal saline flush to ensure complete administration of the contrast.
+MRI of the Central Nervous System MRI of the Central Nervous System Administer gadobutrol injection as a intravenous injection, manually or by power injector, at a flow rate of approximately 2 mL/second.
+Follow gadobutrol injection with flush of 0.9% Sodium Chloride Injection, USP to ensure complete administration of the contrast.
 Post contrast MRI can commence immediately following contrast administration.